 - Low libido

-If you or someone you know is exhibiting any of these signs after taking benzodiazepines for an extended period of time, it may be time to seek help from a medical professional.
+Lantana Recovery can help if you or someone you know is exhibiting any of these signs after taking benzodiazepines for an extended period of time.

 - Depression or mood swings

 - Cravings for more drug use

 - Loss of interest in activities that were once enjoyed

 - Financial difficulty due to excessive drug use